 Peripheral Artery Disease (PAD) - Overview

-More than 8 million people aged 40 and older in the United States have peripheral artery disease (PAD).
-This common, yet serious, vascular disease can cause a range of painful and uncomfortable leg symptoms.
+Around 6.5 million people aged 40 and older in the United States have peripheral artery disease (PAD).
+This common yet serious vascular disease can cause painful and uncomfortable leg symptoms.
 Over time, PAD can impact mobility and quality of life.
-It can also place you at increased risk for heart attack, stroke, and limb amputation.
+It can also increase your risk of heart attack, stroke, and limb amputation.

-To prevent the progression of PAD, early treatment is recommended.
+Early treatment is recommended to prevent the progression of PAD.
 At USA Vascular Centers, a vascular specialist can work with you to develop a personalized treatment plan.
-Our specialists are experts in treating vascular conditions and dedicated to improving patients’ quality of life.
+Our specialists are experts in treating vascular conditions and are dedicated to improving patients’ quality of life.

 Causes and Risk Factors for PAD